Rakefet Russak-Aminoach: CEO of Bank Leumi

 On May 1, 2012, Russak-Aminoach was appointed CEO of Bank Leumi.
 Six years after her appointment, Leumi established itself as the leading bank in Israel in terms of profits, market cap, and innovation.
-To reach this landmark, Russak- Aminoach led a turnaround within the Leumi Group, focusing on digital transformation and enhancing efficiency.
+To reach this landmark, Russak- Aminoach led a turnaround, within the Leumi Group, focusing on digital transformation and enhancing efficiency.

-These steps included an extensive streamlining program across the Group, which resulted in a reduction of about 20% in the Group's workforce, merging of branches and business lines, exiting the Bank's global private banking operations.
+These steps included an extensive streamlining program across the Group, which resulted in a reduction of about 40% in the Group's workforce, merging branches and business lines, exiting the Bank's global private banking operations, and more.
 All this led to a significant decrease in the Bank's total expenses.
 In addition, Russak-Aminoach led major steps to improve the Bank's capital adequacy.
 During this period, Leumi attained a credit portfolio with minimal credit loss expenses, one of the best of its kind.
+Russak-Aminoach's work at Leumi resulted in a Harvard Business School case study.

-During Russak-Aminoach's tenure the bank received certain alleviations throughout the US tax evasion investigation because of the complete cooperation it demonstrated, concluding the investigation already at the end of 2014.
+During Russak-Aminoach's tenure, the bank received certain alleviations throughout the US tax evasion investigation because of the complete cooperation it demonstrated, concluding the investigation already at the end of 2014.
 In comparison, Poalim bank paid the regulators massive amount of $500 million more than Leumi, and the total difference of $750 million (including consultants’ fee) was due to the US regulators’ realization that Poalim is buying time and does not cooperate fully with them.

 In May 2014, Russak-Aminoach decided to significantly expand Leumi's high-tech banking operations with the establishment of LeumiTech, the Group's high-tech banking arm, which provides tailor-made financial services to Israeli high-tech companies operating around the globe.
 Based in Tel Aviv, LeumiTech also operates in London, New York and Palo Alto.
-In August 2018, LeumiTech announced it would expand its activity in the US to include non-Israeli related companies.